tjaskula/bedbrebo/README.md

 Domain Driven Design - CQRS - Event Sourcing application
 =====================================================

-1. Understanding the domain and business requirements
+The purpose of the application is to provide some basics for learning [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) aka DDD, [CQRS](http://martinfowler.com/bliki/CQRS.html) and [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) aka ES.
+The approach focuses on the strategic and technical side of DDD, conversations with business expert which lead to the model creation, Bounded Context (BC) definition along with Uniquitous Language (UL).
+All modelisation steps are described in the project [wiki](https://github.com/tjaskula/bedbrebo/wiki).

+Once the strategic side is established, we connect it with the technical implementation.
+Each choice of technology used in the project is documented and explained.
+You can read about the details in the [wiki](https://github.com/tjaskula/bedbrebo/wiki).

+## The Domain

 The domain is the "Bed and Breakfast Booking".
 The company BedBreBo has a web portal bedbrebo.com that allows users to book a B&B room available in the BedBreBo catalog.
 User can select geographical region, reservation date and check availabilities of rooms.
-Once the choice is made he can book the room. bedbrebo.com allows business customers to subscribe and manage their B&B offers.
+Once the choice is made he can book the room.
+bedbrebo.com allows business customers to subscribe and manage their B&B offers.
 Each business customer can add to the portal as many B&B offers as they want.
 They can update the schedule, number of available rooms, and see what has been already booked.

-Business requirements:

-* A business customer can add B&Bs offers
-* A B&B offer have a title, description, localization address, rooms, capacities and prices, schedule with availabilities of rooms
-* A business customer can at any time connect to the portal to manage his offers:
-	* change title and description
-	* publish/unpublish offer so it's visible or not by users
-	* see all upcoming bookings
-	* cancel bookings
-	* display information about person that has booked a room
-	* change availabilities
-* A user can browse for available B&B offers according to the geographical region and availability date
-* A user can book a room and be redirected to the payment service
-* Confirmation is sent to the user whether the payment has been accepted or rejected
-* User can access his private space to see all the booking he has made
-	* cancel it
-	* change dates
-	* change number of booked rooms

-2. Defining the Ubiquitous language

-Speak to the business expert and listen how he talks about the domain.
-What verbs and nouns are used?
-Ask questions about the domain.
-What kind of behaviour do you see ?
-What are the business rules ?
-What are the business goals.

-According to the requirements what are the main concept a user may identify :

-* User

-What questions may arise ?
+For the full list of business rules please look into the project [wiki](https://github.com/tjaskula/bedbrebo/wiki).

+## The list of feature

+TODO

+## The implementation

+Two kinds of implementations are available; C# and F#, it you want to contribute in another language, please free to send a PR.

+# The installation

+TODO